Austin Smotherman betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Austin Smotherman of the United States hits a tee shot on the 12th hole during the final round of the Korn Ferry Tour Championship presented by United Leasing & Finance 2025 at French Lick Golf Resort on October 12, 2025 in French Lick, Indiana.
+(Mike Mulholland/Getty Images)

-Austin Smotherman finished tied for 67th at three-under the last time he competed at this tournament.
+Austin Smotherman finished tied for 67th at three-under in his most recent appearance at the Sony Open in Hawaii in 2023.
 He'll tee off at Waialae Country Club Jan.
-15-18 with hopes of improving upon his previous results in the 2026 Sony Open in Hawaii.
+15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Smotherman's recent history at the Sony Open in Hawaii